 - The Regulations page includes the State’s model floodplain ordinances for use by local communities.
 The model ordinances include the minimum standards that must be adopted by communities that participate in the NFIP.

-Communities that participate in the NFIP are also responsible for enforcing their floodplain regulations through a permitting process.
-Guidance and information on the floodplain permit process can be found on the Permit Process, Applications and Certificates page.
+- Guidance and templates that can help communities manage the floodplain development permit process can be found on the Permit Process, Applications and Certificates page.

-Floodplain Regulations that Exceed the Minimum NFIP Regulations
+Going Beyond the Minimum NFIP Regulations

 Floodplain Maps and Studies